 A scanned map is a paper map that is scanned to a digital format.
 Examples include scanned historical maps, CADRG maps, topographic maps, engineering maps, and bathymetric maps, among others.
 Organizations may receive maps that have already been scanned, or scan their own paper map archives.

 Using a mosaic dataset configured to manage scanned maps makes it straightforward to visualize, query, and analyze large collections of scanned maps.
-You can render the data seamlessly and without collars (or reveal the collar for reference if needed), query the collection, view the maps as time-enabled (if available), and add additional feature data.
-Often the same area is covered by multiple maps with different dates or versions; using a mosaic dataset lets you define the order the imagery should be displayed.
-Mosaic datasets also make it simpler to share scanned map collections with end users and applications.
-Scanned maps managed with mosaic datasets can be shared two ways:
+You can render the data seamlessly and without collars (or reveal the collar for reference if needed), query the collection, view the maps as time-enabled (if available), and add more feature data.
+Often the same area is covered by multiple maps with different dates or versions.
+Using a mosaic dataset allows you to define the order in which the imagery is displayed.
+Mosaic datasets can also be used to share scanned map collections with end users and applications.
+Scanned maps managed with mosaic datasets can be shared the following two ways:

-- They can be shared as a static three-band, 8-bit raster tile cache (like Esri basemaps).
-The cache can be created in ArcGIS Pro, then uploaded to ArcGIS Online for hosting and sharing.
+- They can be shared as a static three-band, 8-bit raster tile cache (such as Esri basemaps).
+The cache can be created in ArcGIS Pro, and uploaded to ArcGIS Online for hosting and sharing.

-- If end users or applications will need dynamic access to the imagery (to turn collars on and off, for example, or explore maps through time) scanned maps can be served as image services using ArcGIS Image Server.
+- If end users or applications need dynamic access to the imagery (to turn collars on and off or explore maps through time, for example), scanned maps can be shared as image services using ArcGIS Image Server.

 Explore the following resources to learn more about managing scanned maps.
 (Not sure where to start?
 Look for the star by Esri's most helpful resources.)